IoPPN - King’s College London

 Programme Structure

 In each year, trainees spend three days a week on supervised clinical practice placements (Tuesdays to Thursdays) with Mondays and Fridays dedicated for teaching and research.
-Attendance at all course components is mandatory.
 Trainees are also expected to undertake their own independent learning.
+The nature of this training as an adult learner means that at times, the demands will go beyond a ‘9am to 5pm’ working pattern, so please think carefully about whether this will be manageable for you.

-Academic teaching, research supervision and clinical supervision are mainly carried out by members of the Department of Psychology or other departments within the Institute of Psychiatry, or by clinical psychologists working within King's Health Partners, giving the programme an overall cohesion and sense of community.
+Academic teaching, research supervision and clinical supervision are mainly carried out by members of the Department of Psychology or other departments within the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), or by clinical psychologists working within King's Health Partners, giving the programme an overall cohesion and sense of community.
 The Programme also receives specialist contributions to its academic teaching from invited outside speakers and experts.

 The length of the Programme cannot be reduced through the accreditation of prior learning or experience.
 All trainees are required to complete the full Programme of training in order to qualify and while on the Programme, all trainees take annual holiday entitlement within set time periods to fit in with teaching and placement attendance requirements.
-Of their 27 day annual leave entitlement, trainees are currently allowed up to 5 days flexible leave per academic year in line with the Programme annual leave policy.
+Of their 27-day annual leave entitlement, trainees are allowed a certain number of days that can be taken on a flexible basis per academic year in line with the Programme annual leave policy.
+Flexible leave can only be used for a maximum of two teaching days per academic year (with some restrictions on teaching sessions it can be used for).
+There are also limitations on the number of days leave that can be used for each clinical placement.

 a) Curriculum

-The programme delivers teaching based on research, theoretical literature, practice-based experience and lived experience (expert by experience and carer input).
-Teaching is provided in lectures, workshops, seminars and tutorials.
-Methods of delivery include, discussions, polls, case example, role-plays, video displays, and didactic teaching.
+The programme delivers teaching based on research, theoretical literature, practice-based experience and lived experience (expert by experience and carer) input.
+Teaching is provided in lectures, workshops and seminars.
+Using a range of methods including discussions, polls, case examples/vignettes, role-plays, video displays, and didactic teaching.
 This is designed according to the material to be covered and the stage of training.
 Trainees are encouraged to contribute to the process; significant aspects of learning and development will come from each other.
+We offer an inclusive taught curriculum that is delivered face-to-face and which promotes academic rigour.
+We actively encourage the expression of multiple theories and viewpoints.
+Trainees are expected to be able to recognise, tolerate and reflect on differences of opinion as part of their training.

 Lectures present theories and research findings, with some focus on practice.
 Workshops and clinical skills workshops have a more experiential and practical focus and include the use of role-play and video recordings.
 Reflective practice is supported through facilitated and unfacilitated experiential groups.
 In addition, we offer a simulation session led by a patient educator where trainees work with trainees from other health disciplines as an MDT.
 Placements are conceptualised as key teaching and learning opportunities.
 This range of approaches is intended to fulfil the different learner needs and offer the trainees opportunities to reflect critically on theoretical issues and their application to their clinical practice with diverse communities and research.
 Partnership and trainee leadership in curriculum design and delivery are encouraged throughout the programme.
 For example, small group seminars and tutorials require the trainees to read specific research papers and present critical appraisals to other trainees and staff.
 Presentations take place in all three years: in years 1 and 2 trainees present about their clinical practice, and in year 3 findings from their research thesis.